sarahwduffy/sarahwduffy.github.io/index.md

 **Climate Change, Adaptation, and Sovereign Risk**
 <details>
 <summary>Abstract</summary>

+Many heavily indebted economies are also highly exposed to natural disasters.
+As climate change makes these disasters more frequent and severe, the incentive to invest in adaptation to build resilience grows, but how does sovereign risk affect this motive?
+Using a novel measure of adaptation derived from government budgets I show that countries with lower sovereign ratings invest less in adaptive capital.
+Moreover, natural disasters increase the cost of borrowing for these countries.
+I embed these mechanisms in a sovereign default model showing that default risk could either increase or decrease optimal adaptation relative to a benchmark with perfect financial markets.
+Limited commitment tightens the budget constraint while also creating an additional incentive to adapt in order to reduce borrowing costs.
+For emerging market economies the first channel dominates and sovereign risk restricts adaptation.
+These economies suffer from an `adaptation trap' dynamic: high borrowing costs restrict adaptation, leading to higher climate damages in the future which increase borrowing costs further.
+I conclude by showing that debt relief policies can be effective in improving climate resilience, sometimes at no cost to investors.
 </details> <br>

 **The Carbon Premium and Policy Risk Exposure: A Text-Based Approach**